xingyingwang/smart_contracts/frontpage.md

 ## Group project deadlines
 - Friday 31 March, Week 11: In person group presentation.
 - Friday 7 April, Week 12: Presentation recording uploaded with slides in pdf format.
+Deadline for upload is 12:00 midday on 7 April.

 ## Exam date
-The exam will be in May, split into two parts, with a written question part and a multiple choice part.
+The exam will be 10 May, split into two parts, with a written question part and a multiple choice part.